 Cons

-• Less Mature Ecosystem: Although Nim has a growing community and library ecosystem, it is not as mature or extensive as other popular languages like Python or C++.
+• Less Mature Ecosystem: Although Nim has a growing community and library ecosystem, it is less mature and extensive than other popular languages like Python or C++.
 This may limit the availability of third-party libraries or tools that are directly related to pen testing or red teaming.

-• Less Community Knowledge: As a less popular language, there may be fewer resources and tutorials available for learning Nim in the context of pen testing and red teaming.
+• Less Community Knowledge: As a less widespread language, there may be fewer resources and tutorials available for learning Nim in the context of pen testing and red teaming.

 • Less Stealthy: Nim’s relatively unique syntax may make it easier for defenders to identify and attribute malicious code written in Nim, as opposed to more common languages like C, C++, or Python.